Oberon (operating system): History

 by a team at ETH Zurich and there was recognition in popular magazines.

 Wirth and Gutknecht (although being active computer science professors) refer to themselves as 'part-time programmers' in the book Project Oberon.
 In late 2013, a few months before his 80th birthday, Wirth published a second edition of Project Oberon.
 It details implementing the Oberon System using a reduced instruction set computer (RISC) CPU of his own design realized on a Xilinx field-programmable gate array (FPGA) board.
 It was presented at the symposium organized for his 80th birthday at ETH Zurich.
 In the meantime, several emulators for this version were implemented.

 According to Josef Templ, a former member of the developer group at Swiss Federal Institute of Technology in Zurich and later member of the Institut für Systemsoftware of Johannes Kepler University Linz, where one forked version (V4) was maintained, the genealogy of the different versions of the Oberon System is this:

 User interface

 Oberon has a text user interface (TUI), which is very different from a terminal user interface.
 It combines the point and click convenience of a graphical user interface (GUI) with the linguistic strength of a command-line interface (CLI) and is closely tied to the naming conventions of the Oberon language.
 Text appearing almost anywhere on a screen can be edited and used as command input.
 Commands are activated by a middle-mouse click on a text fragment of the form Module.Command (optionally followed by parameters, which are terminated by ~).
 A command is defined by any procedure which is exported and has an empty argument list.
 Parameters to the command must be defined before executing the middle click, and must be explicitly scanned and retrieved by the procedure.
 No checks or questions occur during command execution.
 This is sometimes called a non-modal user interface (UI).
-Nothing like a command prompt is needed.

-Although very different from a command line, the TUI is very efficient and powerful.
-A steep ascent in the early learning curve makes it a bit difficult at first.
-No questions are asked: this is a deliberate design decision, which needs getting used to.
-Most editors ask the user when closing a modified text: this is not the case in the Oberon System.
-The use of the TUI and programming interface is fully documented in Martin Reiser's book "The Oberon System".
-A short introduction to the user interface can be found on Niklaus Wirth's home page.
-The later Versions of System Oberon, Oberon V4 (V4, sometimes also named Linz-Oberon) and Oberon System 3 (or S3, sometimes also named ETH-Oberon or Spirit of Oberon), enhanced the basic interface with different but incompatible implementations for buttons, drop down menus, and other active elements.
-V4 used for that purpose a dedicated control character embedded in normal text in contrast to System 3, which extended the kernel by introducing persistent objects.
-Both extensions include a large set of user interface elements.